Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Having several options for how to treat the cancer

 Not having yet met with a cancer expert

 Ask your primary care provider.
-Your health care provider may be able to suggest a specialist.
+Your healthcare provider may be able to suggest a specialist.
 This may be a surgeon, medical oncologist, or radiation oncologist.
-These health care providers sometimes work together at cancer centers or hospitals.
-Don’t be afraid to ask your health care provider about a second opinion.
+These providers sometimes work together at cancer centers or hospitals.
+Don’t be afraid to ask your healthcare provider about a second opinion.

 Call the National Cancer Institute's Cancer Information Service.
 The number is 800-4-CANCER (800-422-6237).
 This service has information about treatment facilities.
 These include cancer centers and other programs supported by the National Cancer Institute.

 Retropubic prostatectomy.
-The surgeon removes the prostate and nearby lymph nodes through an incision in the abdomen.
+The surgeon removes the prostate and nearby lymph nodes through a cut (incision) in the belly (abdomen).

 Perineal prostatectomy.
 The surgeon removes the prostate through an incision between the scrotum and the anus.
-The health care provider may also remove nearby lymph nodes through an incision in the abdomen.
+The provider may also remove nearby lymph nodes through an incision in the abdomen.

 Laparoscopic prostatectomy.
 A surgeon does this through small incisions in the abdomen with a small scope and long, thin tools.
 This is often done with the surgeon sitting at a control panel and controlling robotic arms.
 This is known as robotic-assisted surgery.